glycerine/art-adaptive-radix-tree/README.md

-Concurrency: this ART implementation is goroutine safe, as it uses a sync.RWMutex synchronization.
+Concurrency: this ART implementation is goroutine safe, as it uses a sync.RWMutex for synchronization.
 Thus it allows only a single writer at a time, and any number of readers when there is no writing.
 Readers will block until the writer is done, and thus they see